Louisiana Offshore Oil Port: Description

 Tankers offload at LOOP by pumping crude oil through hoses connected to a Single Buoy Mooring (SBM) base.
-Three SPMs are located 8,000 feet (2.4 km) from the Marine Terminal.
-The SPMs are designed to handle ships up to 700,000 deadweight tons (635,000 metric tonnes).
+Three SBMs are located 8,000 feet (2.4 km) from the Marine Terminal.
+The SBMs are designed to handle ships up to 700,000 deadweight tons (635,000 metric tonnes).
 The crude oil then moves to the Marine Terminal via a 56-inch (1.4 m) diameter submarine pipeline.
 The Marine Terminal consists of a control platform and a pumping platform.

 The control platform is equipped with a helicopter pad, living quarters, control room, vessel traffic control station, offices and life support equipment.
 The pumping platform contains four 7,000-hp (5 MW) pumps, power generators, metering and laboratory facilities.
 Crude oil is only handled on the pumping platform where it is measured, sampled, and boosted to shore via a 48-inch (1.2 m) diameter pipeline.

 The distance to shore puts LOOP outside U.S. territorial waters, and special agreements in international sea law are made to allow ships from other countries to come under U.S. jurisdiction to visit LOOP.